 My Brother’s Husband, Vol. 1 by Gengoroh Tagame

 As someone who can be pretty picky with manga, this one hooked me immediately with both the story and the art.
 I dare you to attempt to read this and not immediately fall in love with this family.
 My Brother’s Husband addresses grief, loss, acceptance, ambivalence, differences in families and love within a family.
 Its complexities and the situations posed throughout have an authenticity that I feel many would find to be validating and realistic.
 While I tried to pace myself, I couldn’t help it – I devoured this one in two brief reading sessions within one day.
-Highly recommend if you are new to m
+Highly recommend if you are new to manga and enjoy queer literature.

 If Beale Street Could Talk by James Baldwin